 1. Have a clear call to action

 What is the one action you want someone reading your email to make?
-If it’s reading your latest blog post, or checking out a new product you’ve launched then make sure there is a clear link or button that takes your readers to that location.
-You should place your key call to actions at the top of your newsletter and try to keep your email to the point as you’ll lose people if they’re having to read an essay.
+If it’s reading your latest blog post or checking out a new product you’ve launched, make sure there is a clear link or button that takes your readers to that location.
+You should place your key call to action at the top of your newsletter and keep your email to the point, as you’ll lose people if they have to read an essay.

 2. A/B test your emails

-A/B testing allows you to test different versions of an email send, to two different groups, to help you determine the most effective content.
+A/B testing allows you to test different versions of an email sent to two groups to help determine the most effective content.
 For example, you can choose to test two different subject lines to see which one leads to more email opens in your list.
-Once you start to have a lot of people in your list a 1% difference can mean a huge difference for your open rates, and subsequently the actions taken by the reader e.g. buying that holiday.
+Once you start to have a lot of people on your list, a 1% difference can mean a huge difference for your open rates and, subsequently, the actions the reader takes, e.g. buying that holiday.

 So that’s it for the basics of creating and sending emails.
-It’s a great way to bring people back to your website and should be a must have for any website owner.
+It’s a great way to bring people back to your website and should be a must-have for any website owner.
 Don’t be afraid to test different subject lines or send times.
-The main thing is to try and beat your numbers from the previous week and that takes a little experimentation.
+The main thing is trying to beat your numbers from the previous week, which takes a little experimentation.